-Duncan Enright is a director at leadership development company LeaderShape Global.
+Duncan Enright is a director at Leadershape and Experience Oxfordshire.
 He has been a senior director for over 30 years in the publishing industry, as well as serving for a decade as Vice Chair and Non-Executive Director of an NHS Trust.
 He currently works as a chief officer in a digital health company, and serves as a councillor on two local authorities.
 Duncan is an experienced director, influencer and communicator who has been both elected and appointed to senior roles in NHS, policy and local government.
 Duncan is a graduate of the senior management programme run for Reed Elsevier by Templeton College, Oxford.
 He has written white papers on Political Leadership in the 21st Century and Digital Transformation: Creating a Digital-First Culture through Transpersonal Leadership published by Routledge.
-This year he is Mayor of Witney.
+This year he is deputy leader of West Oxfordshire district council.